sgaggen/soham-gaggenapally-capstone/README.md

 ## Nice-to-haves

 - JWT auth
+- Spotify player embedded so user can play songs
 - Song recommendations once one's been saved
 - Comment functionality
 - DM and/or live update functionality using Socket.io